domgregori/OverlayDimmer/README.md

 ## OverlayDimmer

-I have some displays that you can not adjust the back light with utilities.
-So I made this extension that uses an overlay to dim the screen instead.
+A gnome extension for dimming the screen with an overlay.

 ### How to use

 Toggle overlay by clicking the icon in the status bar.
-Right click to adjust the dimmness.
+Right click to adjust the dimness.
 Settings are accessed in the extension manager.

 ---